★ Apply now

 Content:

-Business in this modern times have become increasingly complex due to the ever changing nature of the job environment.
+Business in these modern times have become increasingly complex due to the ever changing nature of the job environment.
 What this implies is that there is the need for managers to be equipped with the key state of the art knowledge about managing especially in a complex environment.
 This course seeks to enable participants understand and appreciate the role of management in modern times, assess how they affect the overall performance of organization and equip students with the necessary knowledge about people management.

-3. STRATEGIC MANAGEMENT
+2. STRATEGIC MANAGEMENT

 Content: